 “We wanted to do a cuisine that didn’t specifically represent a country in the Middle East, but kind of a melting pot of all the different countries that kind of influence each other.”

-The restaurant is built on the fabric of familial influence and personal travel experience, aiming to bring Laura and Alex’s personal experiences into the dishes at Bedu.
-The unique selling point is the balance Bedu achieves between health and taste, celebrating the cuisine and culture that is at the core of the restaurant.
+The restaurant is built on the fabric of familial influence and personal travel experience.
+It aims to bring Laura and Alex’s personal experiences into the dishes at Bedu.
+Hence, the unique selling point is the balance Bedu achieves between health and taste, celebrating the cuisine and culture that is at the core of the restaurant.

 Middle Eastern food is a fairly healthy cuisine, already being heavily plant based.
 Bedu ensures to make their menu more plant heavy, thus becoming a favourite for both meat eaters and vegetarians & vegans alike.
 The menu is designed to make plants the star of many of their dishes, ensuring that taste and sustainability are in balance.